LambdaTest/pyunit-selenium-hyperexecute-sample/README.md

     }
   ]
 ```
+HyperTest also facilitates the provision to download the artifacts on your local machine.
+In order to
 ### Test Execution

 The CLI option *--config* is used for providing the custom HyperTest YAML file (i.e. *yaml/pyunit_hypertest_autosplit_sample.yaml*).
 Run the following command on the terminal to trigger the tests in Python files on the HyperTest grid.
 The *--download-artifacts* option is used to inform HyperTest to download the artefacts for the job.